nishant34/Contrastive_RL/README.md

 * dmc2gym
 * skimage

+Mujoco can be downloaded from the official website and there are certain steps for it to work which are given on the website.

 # Training the model
 First adjust the path values and hyper param values in the common file .